Judicial reform in Ukraine: Challenges

 Mykhailo Zhernakov, Director of the Dejure Foundation has criticized Ukraine's judicial system as continuously inefficient, underscoring its stagnant-decision making processes and high caseloads.
 According to the Ministry of Justice, only 20% of judgements are carried out, showcasing serious issues with the system's functionality.
 Moreover, the reforms' various attempts at reducing political influence have not entirely succeeded; the executive branch continues to exert significant control over the Ukrainian judiciary, undermining judicial impartiality and independence.
 Similarly, corruption persists within the judicial branch of Ukraine despite the reforms' efforts to increase transparency, obstructing the administration of justice.
 Additionally, some of the reforms emerged as problematic.
-The most notable example, "Lozovyi's Amendments," installed a new statute of limitations, altering the timeframe within which legal action could be initiated.
+The most notable example, "Lozovyi's Amendments," installed a new statute of limitations, altering the time frame within which legal action could be initiated.
 Originally intended to streamline the legal process, the amendments ultimately resulted in the dismissal of several high-profile corruption investigations.

 The progress of judicial reform in Ukraine faces various issues.
 Ukrainian academics Oleksandr Bandurka and Vladyslav Teremetskyi have stated the absence of a clear Action Plan as the main obstacle hindering effective implementation.
 The future of judicial reform is further complicated by the ongoing Russo-Ukrainian war as the judicial sector faces infrastructure damage, resource and funding reallocations, and overall procedural disruptions.
 In addition, Article 157 of the Ukrainian Constitution prohibits amendments during a state of emergency or martial law, restricting the capabilities for judicial reform on the constitutional level.